 -

-Terrell Jones (he/him) is the Advocacy and Community Engagement Manager at Onpoint NYC.
+Terrell Jones is the Advocacy and Community Engagement Manager at Onpoint NYC.
 Terrell is a passionate advocate, activist, and inspiration for drug users, sex workers, the homeless, and other marginalized communities.
 Terrell Jones is a former drug user who, like many other people of color, was incarcerated because of his drug use.
+Determined to change the racist drug laws in New York State, stigma associated with drug use and that often resulted in his being denied job and housing opportunities, Terrell became an advocate for drug policy reform, an activist to advance harm reduction throughout New York City and New York State, and a vocal supporter of giving people a second chance.
 Terrell has now been in the harm reduction field for over 19 years and worked his way up from participant, to peer educator, to staff, and now to the management team.
 In his current role at Onpoint, he often collaborates with the Drug Policy Alliance, Faith in Harm Reduction and VOCAL NY.
-Terrell is also Co-Director of the Peer Network of New York where he emphasizes the professional and personal development of peers working in the field of harm reduction.
-Terrell’s work has brought him around the country giving talks and advocating for harm reduction policies and practices to be used to assist drug users, sex workers, and other individuals impacted by the war on drugs.
-Terrell represents Onpoint NYC on the New York City Mayor’s Taskforce for Opiates and Prescription Drugs Overdose.
+Terrell is also Se Co-Director of the Peer Network of New York where he emphasizes the professional and personal development of peers working in the field of harm reduction.
+Terrell's work has brought him around the country giving talks and advocating for harm reduction policies and practices to be used to assist drug users, sex workers, and other individuals impacted by the war on drugs.
+Terrell represents Onpoint NYC on the New York City Mayor's Taskforce for Opiates and Prescription Drugs Overdose.
 He also helped organize People of Color Tour of Harm Reduction in Fall 2016 where City Council members and other Legislators from New York City and New York State visited syringe exchanges around the city and attended panels on the history and importance of harm reduction.
 He has become the face of harm reduction.

 -